apiaryio/black-belt/docs/source/index.rst

 you must (Mac OS X default).

 .. note::
    Python 2.7 is assumed.
-Python 3.x is currently not supported at all.
+Python 3.6+ support is experimental.

 With that, you should have ``bb`` command.
 Run interactive ``bb init`` and follow instructions.
 This is going to connect to services we are using in Apiary for futher interaction: